passportxyz/passport-docs/pages/building-with-passport/introduction.md

 ## Retrieving Passport Data

+Passport data can be retrieved in two ways.
+The first is to use the Passport API which retrieves Stamp data associated with aspecific address from the Gitcoin server.
+The alternative is to use Gitcoin;s smarft contract stack, in which case you are interacting with a blockchain rather than Gitcoin's servers.
+Read more details about each of these optiuons below:

 ### Passport API

 The Passport API serves as a powerful tool for developers, offering access to Passport scores and Stamps.
 You can learn more about each of the following endpoints via our [API reference](api-reference).